Welcome to WordPress. This is your first post. Edit or delete it, then start blogging!

 - Ellen Feldman,

-author of Next to Love, Scottsboro, The Boy Who Loved Anne Frank,
+author of Next to Love, Scottsboro, The Boy Who Loved Anne Frank, and Lucy.

 "An indelibly affecting teaching story: How unchecked selfish desires, regardless of their origins in historical cruelty and deprivation, lead inevitably to suffering.
 A suffering that can be alleviated only by the realization of a pure love for others greater than one's desires for self.
 Rachel and Isaac DuPree and their tiny, vulnerable family stand as monuments to the forgotten millions of brutal, spirit deforming choices made and endured by so many brave and deeply wounded Americans."

 "An essential American story etched in vividly remarkable prose, of a unique period in our history, The Personal History of Rachel DuPree beats with the timeless heart of human endeavors, yet drops us seamlessly into particular spaces and times, a grand achievement of the first rate.
 Some will call this a novel of race, some will see the futility of the dustbowl settlement, some will believe it to be a tale of a strong woman.
 It's all of these and so much more, most clearly a tale that will hold and resonate on many levels."